shesl-meow/Tools/rmCstyle-comment/README.md

 1. safe, complex and clumsy c++

-2. dangerous(i have set protection as far as i can) and swift c
+2. dangerous(i have set protection as far as i can, and the warning messages from gcc complier was stored in debug.txt) and swift c

 **usage of program**: